-- We have set up a doodle poll with the topics.
-Please indicate 4 possible topics in this list by next Tuesday.
-And leave your email in the doodle comments! - Too popular topics will be assigned on a first-come first-serve basis - We would like to the presentations to roughly follow the order of the list, for pedagogical continuity
+- We will soon set up a doodle poll with the topics.
+Please indicate 4 possible topics in this list by next Friday.
+And leave your email in the doodle comments! - Topics will be assigned on a first-come first-serve basis